-A thin, flexible telescope, called a ureteroscope, is inserted through the tube through which urine flows to leave the body (the urethra) into your bladder and from there into the ureter or kidney.
+A thin, flexible telescope, called a ureteroscope, is inserted through the tube through which urine flows to leave the body (the urethra).
+The ureteroscope is inserted through the urethra into your bladder and from there into the ureter or kidney.
 During laser treatment, a narrow beam of laser light is passed through the ureteroscope and directed onto the tumour to destroy it.
 Sometimes a stent might be needed to temporarily keep the ureter open.
 This treatment is not used often, because there is a high risk of the tumour coming back after treatment.